 I realize that this is a longer letter, but I would encourage you to read to the end.
-If you can’t, or have to read it in snippets -- be advised that after much prayer and discussion with all the Highrock churches and after meeting as an Overseer team last night, along with the Highrock Network of Churches, we have decided to suspend in-person Sunday services and all gatherings of 25+ people at least until March 25th, at which time we will re-evaluate the situation and make plans accordingly.
+If you can’t, or have to read it in snippets -- be advised that after much prayer and discussion with all the Highrock churches and after meeting as The Board last night, along with the Highrock Network of Churches, we have decided to suspend in-person Sunday services and all gatherings of 25+ people at least until March 25th, at which time we will re-evaluate the situation and make plans accordingly.
 In the interim, we will be exploring ways to ensure we remain connected to each other, including but not limited to having virtual services and creating a phone-tree connection plan for prayer, check-ins, and spiritual care.

 The primary job of the Church has historically been two-fold: witness to the resurrection of Christ as hope in the face of darkness and death, and to be the spiritual body of Christ — be a spiritual community — at work for the Gospel in each other’s lives and in the world.